ncahill89/fpemlocal/vignettes/vignette_married_women.md

 ## 3\.
 Plot the point estimates against the survey data

-`plot_fp_c` plots the results of the model against the survey data.
-The user supplies the objects exported from `fit_fp_c` and `calc_fp_c` as well as indicators of interest.
-Indicators of interest are supplied to the argument `indicators`.
-The argument `compare_to_global` adds point estimate and 95% credible interval from the UNPD global model (See `global_estimates`).
-The global model estimates are plotted using dotted lines.
-Since we are only using the default data from UNPD the estimates from our model should align with the UNPD estimates.
+FPEMcountry also includes a function named `plot_fp_c` to plot the calculated point estimates against the survey data.
+The arguments to this function are, the fit object from step 1, the results from step 2, and a vector of indicator names.
+The vector of indicator names corresponds to the names which appear in the results from step 2.

 ``` r
 plot_fp_c(